Dabsunter/sparklin-exploder/README.md

 Sparklin Exploder
 =================
 A SparklinLabs's BombParty bot.
-But not just any, Sparklin Exploder is the better BombParty bot because he knows how to imitate humans !
+But not only, Sparklin Exploder is the best BombParty bot because he knows how to impersonate humans !

 Join the dark side now :smiling_imp:

 How to use it
 -------------
 1. Join a party on [BombParty Website](http://bombparty.sparklinlabs.com/).
-2. Right-click on the game canvas and "Inspect the element".
+2. Right-click on the game canvas and select "Inspect the element".

   ![Step 2](https://monosnap.com/file/8w6eJGVjAem03XmtuvDysvaoNM7lqU.png)